 with Geri Lynn Smith

 Do you own a Digital Single Lens Reflex (DSLR) camera?
 Explore how digital photography works in the world so you can get all the benefits your DSLR camera has to offer: what lenses do, manual features such as aperture, shutter speed and ISO.
-Go beyond these controls to focus points, white balance, program settings and editing photos using the best digital programs available, both software and freeware.
+Go beyond these controls to focus points, white balance, program settings and editing photos using the best digital software and freeware programs available.

 Required: DSLR camera, fresh batteries, a memory card, and your questions!
 Recommended: a laptop computer.

 Note: This class is not for point & shoot only digital cameras.

 Geri Lynn Smith, photographing the New England area for 20 years, enjoys challenging herself to see things differently and often brings a new perspective to a common shot.
 She teaches and lectures on photography in Southern Maine and hopes to inspire and educate new photographers to pursue their passion.

 Designed to make newcomers feel more at ease , we will cover basics then, weather depending, go outside and try plein aire drawing or work inside with still life objects, according to class consensus.
 We may take turns modeling to try drawing people from real life; a fun way of increasing our skills to feel more comfortable when adding people to our work.
 Explore the world through pastels and see the possibilities for interesting compositions in every day scenes.

 Required: Starter box of 12 pastels, pad of neutral tinted pastel paper, pencil or vine charcoal; paper stump, tortillon or cotton swabs, drawing board or thick smooth cardboard, clips, tape or tacks, kneaded eraser (approx. $30).